Tracking Workers' Re-Employment After Job Loss

 The proportions highlighted in the charts are the sum of the two "working" columns.

-From 2005 to 2007, the probability of working in a UI-covered job by the a1g2first or second quarter of the following year was greater for men than for women (see Figure 2).
+From 2005 to 2007, the probability of working in a UI-covered job by the first or second quarter of the following year was greater for men than for women (see Figure 2).
 Although rates for both genders declined considerably beginning in 2008, the probability of men working in a UI covered job was lower than the rate for women.
 The probability of men finding a UI covered job after filing a claim declined from 75.1%, in 2007 to 57.8% in 2009.

-In 2009, men had a lower probability of finding work than women if they were less than 20 years old (67.7% compared to 67.9%; see Figure 3) or a1g3between 25 and 54 years old.
+In 2009, men had a lower probability of finding work than women if they were less than 20 years old (67.7% compared to 67.9%; see Figure 3) or between 25 and 54 years old.
 Among workers 55 and older, women were less likely than men to be working (e.g., 44.3% for women compared to 50.0% for men 65 and older).
 The differences in rates of re-employment between men and women were generally greatest during prime earning years (25 to 54).
 This may in part explain why the gender wage gap decreased in Wyoming (WYDOE, Research & Planning, 2010).

-In order to examine re-employment rates by educational attainment, thea1g4likelihood of unemployment occurring for workers by education level needs to be determined.
+In order to examine re-employment rates by educational attainment, thelikelihood of unemployment occurring for workers by education level needs to be determined.
 Results show that 82.6% of claimants (32,677; see Figure 4) in 2009 had an educational attainment of a high school diploma/GED or less, with the remainder (17.4%) those with greater educational attainment.
 Therefore, if job retraining is offered, it should be geared primarily to the largest claimant cohort, that being those with high school education or less (see Table 5).

-The data in Figure 5 contrasts the distribution of jobs by a1g5typical education in 2009.
+The data in Figure 5 contrasts the distribution of jobs by typical education in 2009.
 The typical education distribution is the combination of the Occupational Employment Statistics program data of employment by occupation and the O*NET data for the typical education by occupation.
 The percent distribution demonstrates that those with an associate's degree or less are a higher percentage of the unemployed than would be expected from examining the distribution of employment in Wyoming.
 Figure 5 also shows that a person is less likely to become unemployed as his or her educational attainment reaches the level of a bachelor's degree or higher.

 When workers file UI claims, they are asked to state their highest level of educational attainment, so this value is self-reported.
-Displaced workers in a1g62009 with master's degrees or greater are the least likely to be re-employed (50.0%; see Figure 6), although this cohort is the smallest by educational attainment, and workers in this group are the least likely to become unemployed.
+Displaced workers in 2009 with master's degrees or greater are the least likely to be re-employed (50.0%; see Figure 6), although this cohort is the smallest by educational attainment, and workers in this group are the least likely to become unemployed.
 The re-employment rate for 2009 claimants with bachelor's degrees was 60.1%.
 The rates of re-employment declined for all groups beginning in 2008, even though some began declining earlier (less than high school and master's degrees or greater).
 Prior to the economic downturn, workers with less than a high school education had the greatest probability of re-employment (2006 re-employment rate of 76.7%), but by 2009 their re-employment rate (55.1%) surpassed only workers with master's degrees or greater (50.2%).

-When a claim is filed, the UI system captures information regarding the a1g7physical address of claimants that can be used to determine if the claimant is still living in the state.
+When a claim is filed, the UI system captures information regarding the physical address of claimants that can be used to determine if the claimant is still living in the state.
 In 2005, the re-employment rate for workers with Wyoming addresses was 79.7% compared to 41.0% for those with out of state addresses (see Figure 7).
 By 2009, the Wyoming address re-employment rate fell to 66.0% while the re-employment rate of individuals with an out-of-state address declined to 26.1%.
 The differences in rates are indicative of how workers establish themselves in the state once they have work.
 Those whose attachments to the state are more tentative are less likely to return to work in Wyoming should a job separation occur.

-Information about claimants' employment history, also captured by the UI a1g8system, allows analysis of re-employment rates by industry.
+Information about claimants' employment history, also captured by the UI system, allows analysis of re-employment rates by industry.
 Prior to the economic downturn, construction claimants were among the most likely unemployed workers to be re-employed (83.0% in 2005, 80.8% in 2007; see Figure 8).
 However, this changed in 2008-2009, when re-employment rates for construction workers fell rapidly to 67.9% and 63.0%, respectively.
 An almost identical pattern of decline was found in natural resources & mining.

 Discussion